Sex is an important part of any relationship. And life is too short to have terrible sex.

 Sex lives that are one-sided can lead to bigger problems down the road.

-It can cause resentment – and when left unresolved – can totally ruin the relationship.
+It can cause resentment – and when left unresolved – can completely ruin the relationship.

 More often than not, happy couples make sure that both of their sexual desires are met.